maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

-final example to fully illustrate why algorithm works
+**Final example to fully illustrate why algorithm works**

-the algorithm is take for instance !125
+Start with !125

 divide 125/5, take the floor, it equalls 25